hxsylzpf/Privacy-Preserving-Similarity-Learning/README.md

     python generate_seq_combined1.py
     python generate_data_matrix1.py

 After executing the last command you will see a csv file named 'd_272.csv' in your Data/mimic\_seq folder.
-Each line in these files represent 1 patient.
+Each line in these files represents one patient.

 ### 2. Set Path in Matlab
 To run privacy-preserving similarity learning in matlab, set path using the following commands: